kuzudb/kuzudb.github.io/docs/getting-started.md

 ```

 # Operating System Compatibility
 Kùzu CLI and C++ API are pre-compiled for macOS >= 10.15 for Intel-based Macs and macOS >= 11.0 for ARM-based Macs.
-For Linux, Kùzu CLI and C++ API are pre-compiled for x86-64 architecture and supports most mordern Linux distros such as RHEL/CentOS/Rocky Linux/Oracle Linux 7.0 or later and Ubuntu 18.04 or later.
+For Linux, Kùzu CLI and C++ API are pre-compiled for x86-64 architecture and supports most modern Linux distros such as RHEL/CentOS/Rocky Linux/Oracle Linux 7.0 or later and Ubuntu 18.04 or later.
 For a specific list of Linux distros that we tested on, please refer to [this spreadsheet](https://docs.google.com/spreadsheets/d/13A3MA3IsBJB_CJBSMqWFktIzyb6unJqH0-3njDycDpQ/).

 Kùzu Python API wheels has been pre-compiled for CPython 3.6 to 3.11.
 For macOS, the OS compatibility is the same as the pre-compiled CLI and C++ API (i.e.  macOS >= 10.15 for Intel-based Macs and macOS >= 11.0 for ARM-based Macs).
 For Linux, the pre-compiled wheels follows `manylinux2014_x86_64` standard.
 Please refer to [this link](https://github.com/pypa/manylinux) to check the compatibility with your distro.